pomerium/pomerium/docs/docs/topics/mutual-auth.md

 1. The browser reads the certificate chain to find the CA, and checks against the computer's keystore to see if the CA is one that it trusts.
 1. After confirming the CA is trusted the browser reconnects to the server, this time using the `https` protocol and encrypting the traffic using the public certificate.

-The process above, called [North-south mTLS](https://en.wikipedia.org/wiki/North-south_traffic), confirms the identity of the *server*, protecting the client.
+The process above, an example of [north-south traffic](https://en.wikipedia.org/wiki/North-south_traffic) over HTTPS, confirms the identity of the *server*, protecting the client.
 Mutual TLS (**mTLS**) allows the server to confirm the identity of the *client* using a client certificate.

 ```mermaid
 flowchart RL